Cerebro Power

 Instead I resisted and pretty much ignored any profit from my side business.
 I just left it in my business account and only touched it when I had an expense related to business.

 So by doing that for awhile I now already have about 1/2 of my savings for the year in my business account.
 I will start to pay myself a salary from this account to replace the income from my day job.
-This will put me in the Red each month as my ‘salary + business expense’ is higher that what the business makes right now.

 I plan on getting the profit way up in the business that first part of the year now that I’ll be fully dedicated to it and hopefully can get it to cover all my business expense plus my personal income.